Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 - Microsoft.Owin.Security.Cookies
 - Microsoft.Owin.Host.SystemWeb
 5. In the `App_Start` folder, create a class `Startup.Auth.cs`.
 You will need to remove `.App_Start` from the namespace name.
 Replace the code for the `Startup` class with the code from the same file of the sample app.
 Be sure to take the whole class definition!
 The definition changes from `public class Startup` to `public partial class Startup`.
-6. In `Startup.Auth.cs` resolve missing references by adding `using` statements for `Owin`, `Microsoft.Owin.Security`, `Microsoft.Owin.Security.Cookies`, `Microsoft.Owin.Security.OpenIdConnect`, and `System.Configuration`.
+6. In `Startup.Auth.cs` resolve missing references by adding `using` statements for `Owin`, `Microsoft.Owin.Security`, `Microsoft.Owin.Security.Cookies`, `Microsoft.Owin.Security.OpenIdConnect`, `System.Configuration`, and `System.Globalization`.
-7. Right-click on the project, select Add, and select "OWIN Startup class".
+7. Right-click on the project, select Add, select "OWIN Startup class", and name the class "Startup".
 If "OWIN Startup Class" doesn't appear in the menu, instead select "Class", and in the search box enter "OWIN".
 "OWIN Startup class" will appear as a selection; select it, and name the class `Startup.cs`.
 8. In `Startup.cs`, replace the code for the `Startup` class with the code from the same file of the sample app.
 Again, note the definition changes from `public class Startup` to `public partial class Startup`.
 9. In the `Views` --> `Shared` folder, create a new partial view `_LoginPartial.cshtml`.
 Replace the contents of the file with the contents of the file of same name from the sample.
 10. In the `Views` --> `Shared` folder, replace the contents of `_Layout.cshtml` with the contents of the file of same name from the sample.
 Effectively, all this will do is add a single line, `@Html.Partial("_LoginPartial")`, that lights up the previously added `_LoginPartial` view.
 11. Create a new empty controller called `AccountController`.
 Replace the implementation with the contents of the file of same name from the sample.
 12. If you want the user to be required to sign-in before they can see any page of the app, then in the `HomeController`, decorate the `HomeController` class with the `[Authorize]` attribute.
 If you leave this out, the user will be able to see the home page of the app without having to sign-in first, and can click the sign-in link on that page to get signed in.
 13. Almost done!
+Follow the steps in "Running This Sample" to register the application in your AAD tenant.
-In `web.config`, in `<appSettings>`, create keys for `ida:ClientId`, `ida:AADInstance`, `ida:Tenant`, and `ida:PostLogoutRedirectUri` and set the values accordingly.
+14. In `web.config`, in `<appSettings>`, create keys for `ida:ClientId`, `ida:AADInstance`, `ida:Tenant`, and `ida:PostLogoutRedirectUri` and set the values accordingly.
 For the public Azure AD, the value of `ida:AADInstance` is `https://login.windows.net/{0}`.

-14. Build and run!
+15. Build and run!